 As a guide, I put together a review of some of my favorite online specialty tea shops.

-Our western world can be too complicated at times.
-Especially in our beverage world, as it continues to be saturated with overly complex and artificially created beverages.
+Iced tea can be too complicated at times, especially many bottled iced tea brands (except mine of course).
+They’ve become overly complex and completely artificial beverages.
 Tea is a simple, healthy beverage, all on its own.